By Stefanie Joyner

 In recent years, Cherokee County has become one of the fastest growing counties in Georgia.
 People from all-over have relocated to our county for its beautiful scenery, the friendly people, its proximity to metro Atlanta, and its rich history.
 Cherokee County has many wonderful attractions and great schools, which have led to a record increase in development.

-Well, historic preservationists will tell you that you can have growth and history.
+All progress isn't bad; communities need to grow and evolve.
+But historic preservationists understand that you can have growth and history.
 Growth means new amenities and new neighbors.
 Honoring history means that the landmarks we love need to exist within that new growth.
 To have both we just need good foresight, planning, and negotiation skills.

-We can try to convince the property owner to reduce the value of his property by insisting that the historic building be saved and integrated into the development.
+We can try to convince the property owner that the historic buildings can be saved and integrated into the development.
 That doesn't usually work.
-Then we search for a developer who cares about our community and will take the time and extra money to preserve those buildings.
+So then we search for a new developer who cares about our community and will take the time and extra money to preserve those buildings.
 That's even harder.
-Let's switch gears and start with the government.
+So let's switch gears and start with the government.
 Can they impose restrictions on those property owners or developers to save historic buildings?
 Well that gets into property rights again.

 Historic preservation is never easy.
 It’s driven by emotion and profit, two things that rarely work with one another.
 But it can and does happen.
 The Marble Courthouse, Dean’s Store, and Canton City Hall are all examples of historic preservation success stories.
 There are also numerous projects carried out by private entities such as Sixes School or the Canton Cotton Mills.

 All of these efforts required some element of negotiation between the property owner and the preservationist, who was sometimes the new owner, but not always.
 History Cherokee often becomes involved in these negotiations behind the scenes.
 Sometimes we’re successful, sometimes not.